-(46) “Fuel pathway” means a detailed description of all stages of fuel production and use for any particular transportation fuel, including feedstock generation or extraction, production, distribution, and combustion of the fuel by the consumer.
+(48) “Fuel pathway” means a detailed description of all stages of fuel production and use for any particular transportation fuel, including feedstock generation or extraction, production, distribution, and combustion of the fuel by the consumer.
 The fuel pathway is used to calculate the carbon intensity of each transportation fuel.

-(47) “Fuel pathway code” or “FPC” means the identifier used in the CFP Online System that applies to a specific fuel pathway as approved or issued under OAR 340-253-0400 through 0470.
+(49) “Fuel pathway code” or “FPC” means the identifier used in the CFP Online System that applies to a specific fuel pathway as approved or issued under OAR 340-253-0400 through 0470.

+(50) “Fuel pathway holder” means the entity that has applied for and received a certified fuel pathway code from DEQ, or who has a certified fuel pathway code from the California Air Resources Board that has been approved for use in Oregon by DEQ.

+(51) “Fuel Supply Equipment” refers to equipment registered in the Clean Fuels Program Online system that dispenses alternative fuel into vehicles, including but not limited to electric car chargers, hydrogen fueling stations, and natural gas fueling equipment.

-(48) “Gasoline” means a fuel suitable for spark ignition engines and conforming to the specifications of ASTM D4814.
+(52) “Gasoline” means a fuel suitable for spark ignition engines and conforming to the specifications of ASTM D4814.